-- How to switch on "Track Changes": In the most recent versions of Microsoft Word, in the Review tab, in the Tracking section, choose "Track Changes".
+- In the Review tab, in the Tracking section, choose Track Changes.

-- "Simple Markup" is the default option, and indicates where changes are with a red line in the margin.
+- Simple Markup is the default option, and indicates where changes are with a red line in the margin.

-- "No Markup" hides markup to show what the incorporated changes will look like.
-(NOTE: You can see the markup again by choosing "Simple Markup" or "All Markup".)
+- No Markup hides markup to show what the incorporated changes will look like.

-- "All Markup" shows all edits with different colors of text and strikethrough.
+- All Markup shows all edits marked up with different colors of text and strikethrough.